ChaimW25/PokemonGame/README.md

 ## How to run this game?

 Please follow the next steps:
-1. Download this project
+1. Clone the project from here: https://github.com/ChaimW25/Ex4
 2. Open the cmd in the folder of the jar file: Ex4_Server_v0.0.jar
-3. Write there: <java -jar Ex4_Server_v0.0.jar 0> (instead of writing 0 you can write each level you want to run)
+3. Write there: java -jar Ex4_Server_v0.0.jar 0 (instead of writing 0 you can write each level you want between 0-15)
 4. run the "Controller" class in the path: src/Game/Controller.py

 Congratulations!
 You succeeded to run our Pokemon game!